Michael Blassie: Biography

 Blassie was born in St. Louis in 1948.
 After graduating from St. Louis University High School he entered the United States Air Force Academy, graduating in 1970.
-He then attended Undergraduate Pilot Training, receiving his aeronautical rating as an Air Force pilot in 1971.
+He then attended Undergraduate Pilot Training at Columbus Air Force Base, receiving his aeronautical rating as an Air Force pilot in 1971.
 He subsequently qualified as an A-37 Dragonfly pilot and served as a member of the 8th Special Operations Squadron, deployed to Southeast Asia.
 Blassie died when his A-37B Dragonfly was shot down near An Lộc in what was then South Vietnam.

-Orders, decorations and medals
+Awards and decorations

 Vietnam Unknown

 Five months after the shoot down an Army of the Republic of Vietnam (ARVN) patrol inspected the crash site and retrieved partial skeletal remains, an ID card, dog tags, a wallet containing a family picture, part of a flight suit, and the remnant of a pistol holster.
 The ARVN turned the remains and the other crash site items over to Captain William C. Parnell, who was then serving as an operations officer at An Loc.
 The name he read on the ID card was Air Force Lt.
 Michael Blassie.
 Captain Parnell wrapped the remains, and the other items found at the crash site, in plastic and held them overnight.

 Parnell soon turned the remains over to the Saigon mortuary, along with the ID card and other items.
 The remains were eventually sent to a search and recovery center in Thailand before being forwarded to the Army's central identification lab in Hawaii.
 They were initially identified by Mortuary Affairs as Blassie.
 The remains were reclassified as unknown when their projected age and height were judged not to match Blassie's.

 Blassie's unidentified remains were designated as the Vietnam Unknown service member by Medal of Honor recipient U.S. Marine Corps Sgt.
 Maj.
 Allan J. Kellogg Jr. during a ceremony at Pearl Harbor, Hawaii on May 17, 1984, and were transported aboard the USS Brewton to Naval Air Station Alameda.
 The remains were then sent to Travis Air Force Base on May 24 and arrived at Andrews Air Force Base the following day.

 Many Vietnam veterans, President Ronald Reagan and First Lady Nancy Reagan visited Blassie as he lay in state in the U.S. Capitol.
 An Army caisson carried his casket from the Capitol to the Memorial Amphitheater at Arlington National Cemetery on Memorial Day, May 28, 1984.
 President Reagan presided over the funeral and presented the Medal of Honor to the Vietnam Unknown.
 The President also acted as next of kin to the unidentified Blassie by accepting the interment flag at the end of the ceremony.